-So knowing that the job you want is out there, you’re going to be able to get it, but it’s going to take you some time to get there, perhaps, right?
+Knowing that the job you want is out there, you’re going to be able to get it, but it’s going to take you some time to get there, perhaps, right?

-So you’ve got a certification or you’ve taken some steps to get there, but you don’t have the experience yet.
+You’ve got a certification or you’ve taken some steps to get there, but you don’t have the experience yet.

-So those jobs exist.
+Those jobs exist.

 People who don’t have all the experience get those jobs.

-So first believing that it’s not impossible, seeing that it’s possible and then knowing that on your way, you’re going to hit some stops, right?
+First believing that it’s not impossible, seeing that it’s possible and then knowing that on your way, you’re going to hit some stops, right?

-So maybe there’s going to be a traffic accident, a red light, you’re going to hit some stops along the way.
+Maybe there’s going to be a traffic accident, a red light, you’re going to hit some stops along the way.

 And it’s like if you’re going to the grocery store, you know the grocery store is there, right?

-So you’re not going to turn around and be like, “This is not going to work out because there’s a red light here and I might as well just go home.”
+You’re not going to turn around and be like, “This is not going to work out because there’s a red light here and I might as well just go home.”